couchbaselabs/node-ottoman/README.md

 });
 ```

-Now that we've saved our table to the database, we need to be able to retreive it.
+Now that we've saved our table to the database, we need to be able to retrieve it.
 Let's revise our model to add an index on the name!
 ```javascript
 var Furniture = ottoman.model('Furniture', {
   name: 'string'